ptv-logistics/Leaflet.NonTiledLayer/Readme.md

-Leaflet.NonTiledLayer is an additional layer type which renders non-tiled overlays.
+While Leaflet supports the de-facto standard for stitching map from tiles, it doesn't seem to have a concept for imagery data which cannot be tiled.

-Not all imagery providers can handle tiles properly, for example if they render labels dynamically.
+However, not all imagery providers can handle tiles properly, for example if they render labels dynamically.

-http://oliverheilig.github.io/Leaflet.NonTiledLayer/NonTiledDemo.html
+Leaflet.NonTiledLayer.WMS is the implementation which makes WMS requests, similar to the TileLayer.WMS

+You can see a sample for this layer for PTV's xMapServer WMS service (this is why i've built it), together with a OSM overlay. http://oliverheilig.github.io/Leaflet.NonTiledLayer/NonTiledDemo.html